dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
 See (#malformed-messages) for further discussion of storing partially parsed messages.

-### Sampling, anonymisation and normalisation
+### Storage flags

+The Storage Parameters contains flags that can be used to indicate if:
+* the data is anonymised,
-The Storage Parameters contains flags that can be used to indicate if the data is either anonymised or produced from sample data, or whether names in the data have been normalised (converted to uniform case).
+* the data is produced from sample data, or
+* names in the data have been normalised (converted to uniform case).

 The Storage Parameters also contains optional fields holding details of the sampling method used and the anonymisation method used.
 It is